Privacy Shield Policy

 - agree to provide adequate protections for the Personal Data that are no less protective than those set out in this Policy.

-In each such instance, Stroz Friedberg remains responsible and liable under the EU-U.S. Privacy Shield Framework if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the EU-U.S. Privacy Shield Framework, unless Stroz Friedberg proves that it is not responsible for the event giving rise to the damage.
+In each such instance, Stroz Friedberg remains responsible and liable under the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the Privacy Shield Framework, unless Stroz Friedberg proves that it is not responsible for the event giving rise to the damage.

 Stroz Friedberg also may disclose Personal Data for other purposes or to other third parties when a Data Subject has consented to or requested such disclosure.
 Please be aware that Stroz Friedberg may be required to disclose an individual’s personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.